Table of Contents

 Best Medicated Dog Wipes

 Sometimes your dog’s skin needs a little extra treatment.
-ALWAYS check with your veterinarian before applying something to your dog’s skin.
+ALWAYS check with your veterinarian before applying something!
 What you may think is a simple rash could be severe.
 If they give you the green light, dog wipes provide an easy way to apply medicated treatment to small (or even larger) regions of your dog’s body.
 Just make sure you don’t see any worsening of the condition.
 The last thing you want to do is make your dog worse.

 Dechra’s formula contains antimicrobial agents, minus any alcohol.
 Acetic and boric acids attack allergens and pathogens on your dog’s skin to reduce itching without triggering allergies.
 The wipes target mild fungal, bacterial, and skin conditions such as hot spots, stud tail, and chin acne.
 That’s right – you can use these wipes (CAREFULLY!) around the face.
 Available in either 25 or 100 pack sizes, each wipe has a light, fruity scent.
 Again, though, as this is a medicated wipe, wash your hands after using them.

 Downside?
 If you don’t reseal the package, the wipes dry out quickly.

 Pet MD makes a second appearance on this list with their medicated dog wipes.
 The veterinary formula targets yeast and bacteria on the skin, while aloe provides moisture and soothes any irritation.
 Chlorhexidine is a common ingredient in veterinary cleansers, while ketoconazole is an antifungal.
 As this IS a medicated wipe, make sure you wash your hands thoroughly after use and discourage your dog from licking the treated area.